Ralim/IronOS/Documentation/Menu.md

 6. Use the front and back buttons to adjust the displayed voltage to minimize the error to your original measurement
 7. Hold both buttons to save and exit to the menu

-### Tip Model Selection

-The menu now lets you select which tip you are using with your iron.
-This lets the unit know which gain value to use for your tip, this varies slightly between models and can help with temperature accuracy.
-There is also an option for a *custom* tip.
-This basically means that you will tune the tip parameters yourself.

 ### Calibrating tip offset (Set tip model)

 Some tips will have an offset on their readings, to calibrate this out perform the following steps: